Monday, 28 July 2025

 + Most Behmor roasting guides and profiles are based on Temp B

-+ Useful as a secondary safety indicator (e.g. overheating), but not for tracking roast stages
++ It is useful as a secondary safety indicator (e.g. overheating), but not for tracking roast stages.

 Track your roast stages (dry end, browning, first crack) using: